jo-im/SCPRv4/README.md

 delete our cache of it so that the newest version is picked up.

 In production, assetsync runs on a worker instance.

+## Getting Started

+* Install Ruby 2.1.x
+* Install MySQL (5.6.x should be fine) / Elasticsearch (1.5.x) / Redis
+* Acquire a production db dump and load it into MySQL as `scprv4`
+* Acquire a `secrets.yml` file via the wiki
+* `rake scprv4:index_all` to index articles and models into Elasticsearch
+* `rake scprv4:cache:all` to cache homepage, tweets, etc